Majokjohn/Receipe-organizer/README.md

-# Receipe-organizer
-The primary purpose of this project is to provide the convenient and efficient way to keep track of receipes
+The purpose of this project is to help individual efficiently manage and to keep track of their collection of recipes such as organisation it help users categorise and sort their receipe